 Greenwood Cemetery is the final resting place for over 8,000 people who either lived in or had some tie to Bemidji.
 Learn about the layout of the city’s first cemetery, its history and the history of a few of those who are buried there.
 Greenwood has its own Potters’ Field, the G.A.R. section for Civil War veterans, a monument to Shay-now-ish-kung (Chief Bemidji), tiny flat memorial stones and impressive headstones.
-Discussion will include practices of the time for burial and some of the problems encountered by early sextons, city and county officials in maintaining this aspect of Bemidji’s history.
-Join the Adventures in Lifelong Learning lecture on March 11, 2014 at 10 a.m. to discuss this interesting area of Bemidji’s history.
+Greenwood Cemetery was the topic for the Adventures in Lifelong Learning lecture on March 11, 2014.
+The lecture included discussion of some of the problems encountered by early sextons, city and county officials in maintaining this aspect of Bemidji’s history.
+To learn more about the cemetery and the notes used for this lecture, visit the Beltrami County History Center located in the former Great Northern Depot in Bemidji.

 Welcome to BemidjiHistory.com.
 This site focuses on the rich history of Bemidji and the surrounding area.
 It is meant to provide “I remember that! moments for those who’ve grown up in the Bemidji area.
 The Beltrami County History Center is another wonderful resource.
 This site is intended to supplement the more formal historical documentation of the region with the everyday aspects of life around Bemidji in the past 2 centuries.